 Young adults / college students (18 - 24)

 Specialties & expertise

-Dr. Sarah Bren is a licensed clinical psychologist in the Midtown Manhattan specializing in relationships, trauma, emotion regulation, life transitions, anxiety, and depression.
+Dr. Sarah Bren is a clinical psychologist at the group practice Octave in Midtown Manhattan.
+Dr. Bren specializes in relationships, trauma, emotion regulation, life transitions, anxiety, and depression.
 She is a highly knowledgeable therapist with extensive experience in both individual and group counseling.
 Dr. Bren focuses on empowering each client with strong interpersonal skills for effective communication.

 She is an expert in using dialectical behavioral therapy (DBT) to support individuals with personality disorders including borderline, narcissistic, and dependent personality disorders.
 She also works with many clients who have a trauma background, providing them with the emotional support, coping skills, and psychoeducation needed to progress toward a place of healing.